athakur3/UIPageViewControllerPart1/README.md

 **Details about UIPageViewController for this Part**
 * Transition Style is Page Curl (Interface builder)
 * Double sided propery is false (Interface builder)
-* Spine location is to be min or max (Interface builder)
+* Spine location can be min or max (Interface builder)
 * Delegate and Data Source are nil
 * Gesture based navigation is not included
 * Total of 6 View Controllers for this example
+* Storyboard IDs in Interface Builder